Kosei Tanaka: Super-flyweight

 Tanaka faced WBO super flyweight champion Kazuto Ioka on New Year's Eve 2020 in an attempt to win a major title in four divisions in the fewest fights.
 He would have become the second Japanese champion to win a major title in four divisions if he was victorious, the first being his opponent, Ioka.
 After a competitive first four rounds in which Tanaka was the aggressor and Ioka found success with counter punches, Ioka dropped his opponent in the fifth round with a counter left hook.
 With about a minute left in the sixth round, he again knocked Tanaka down.
 In the eighth round, Ioka caught his opponent with another hard counter left hook, and referee Michiaki Someya caught Tanaka before he could fall and waved off the fight, with Ioka inflicting Tanaka with his first professional loss and retaining his WBO title via eighth-round technical knockout.

 Tanaka was booked to face the one-time WBA super-flyweight title challenger Sho Ishida on 11 December 2021, at the International Conference Hall in Nagoya, Japan.
 He won the fight by split decision, with two judges awarding him a 96-94 and 96-95 scorecard respectively, while the third judge scored the fight 96-94 for Ishida.

 Tanaka faced the reigning OPBF and WBO Asia Pacific super flyweight champion Masayoshi Hashizume, for the latter title, at the Korakuen Hall in Tokyo, Japan on 29 June 2022.
 The fight headlined the "89th Phoenix Battle" and was broadcast by Hikari TV.
 Tanaka won the fight by a fifth-round technical knockout.
 Tanaka vacated the WBO Asia Pacific title on 23 August 2022.

-Tanaka is going to face Yanga Sigqibo on 11 December 2022, at the Takeda Teva Ocean Arena in Nagoya, Japan.
+Tanaka then faced Yanga Sigqibo on 11 December 2022, at the Takeda Teva Ocean Arena in Nagoya, Japan.
+He won the bout by unanimous decision.

+Tanaka was originally scheduled to make the first defense of his WBO super flyweight title against Jonathan Rodriguez at Ryōgoku Kokugikan in Tokyo, Japan on July 20, 2024.
+However, this fight was called off the day before it was due after Rodriguez missed weight by nearly seven pounds.

+Tanaka made his first defense against South African Phumelele Cafu on October 14, 2024.
+The fight was held at Ariake Arena in Tokyo.
+He lost the bout by split decision.

+Retirement

+Tanaka announced his retirement from professional boxing in June 2025 citing repeated eye injuries.
+According to Tanaka despite multiple surgeries the vision in his right eye is still "severely distorted" and he is unable to focus with both eyes.
+In November 2025, he discussed retirement with Ring Magazine.
+He continued to stay active, participating in public speaking, organizing boxing events, and providing commentary.
+He aimed to open a boxing gym in 2026, with a long-term goal of establishing 100 gyms.
+In the interview, he expressed some disappointment about not achieving the status of a five-weight or unified world champion in his career.